Skip to main content

 • Web Content RPM

-Take the total value of all purchases made by each group and divide it by the number of sessions.
+Divide the total value of all purchases made by each group by the number of sessions.
 Then multiply by 1000 to get the value for every thousand sessions.

 RPM = (Total Revenue / Number of Sessions) * 1000